About the OSS

 Mission and expertise

-The OSS mission is to support its African member countries in the sustainable management of their natural resources in a particularly disadvantageous climate change context.
+The OSS mission is to help its African member countries sustainably manage their natural resources, especially in a particularly disadvantageous climate change context.
+Its action focuses on arid, semi-arid and dry sub-humid areas of Africa.

 OSS action

-The OSS develops concepts and methodologies for environmental monitoring, management of natural resources and adaptation to climate change on the scientific and technical "Land", "Water", "Climate" and "Biodiversity" programs to promote integrated and coordinated management of natural resources in Africa.
+The OSS is also committed to protecting biological heritage.
+For this to happen, it develops concepts and methodologies dedicated to environmental monitoring, natural resources management and climate change adaptation, based on scientific and technical programs: "Land", "Water", "Climate" and "Biodiversity".